10 Ancient Greek Myths About Trees

 As soon as Atlas placed the apples on the ground and took the world off Hercules shoulders, in order to put the padding in place, as quick as flash, Hercules grabbed the apples and ran off to give them to Eurystheus, leaving Atlas, once again, with the weight of the world on his shoulders.

-Argonauts’ encounter
+Argonauts’ Encounter

 Replica of the argonauts ship, Argo, sails in the Corinth canal.